thepiyushmalhotra/digital-business-card/README.md

-# mi_card_flutter
+# Digital Business Card App

-A new Flutter project.
+A simple app that shows your personalized business card on your mobile phone.

-## Getting Started
+This app was created using Google's Flutter UI Toolkit which utilizes the programming language Dart.

-This project is a starting point for a Flutter application.
+## Useful Flutter Resources

-A few resources to get you started if this is your first Flutter project:
+Documentation is always helpful when learning something new.
+Here are some few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)